 Which Gluten Free Noodles work best in a pressure cooker?

 I’ve tried several brands of gluten free noodles both and the difference in texture and how well they hold up is often determined by the ingredients.

 Some brands simply tend toward being mushy, even on the stovetop and so they will never hold up under pressure.
 My favorite brand of pasta for pressure cooking is Barilla gluten free noodles.

 They have several different gluten free pasta shapes, they are widely available and they will not disintegrate under pressure.
 They didn’t turn mushy after reheating on the stovetop, or after being frozen.

 Can I freeze Instant Pot Chicken Noodle Soup?

 I have frozen my pressure cooker chicken noodle soup and I didn’t think it was as nice as when I made it fresh or reheated it straight from the fridge.

 I mean, it was just ok, but the texture of the chicken was different.
-The noodles held up really well being frozen and then reheated, they did not turn to mush.
+The noodles held up really well being frozen and then reheated, they did not become overly soft.

 More Instant Pot Recipes You’ll Love!